 An international student’s family contribution is determined at the time of admission.
 An international student does not re-apply for aid in subsequent years.
 The family contribution is calculated based on an assessment of the family’s income and asset information and verified with documentation such as certified tax returns or certified letters from parents’ employers, and bank statements.

 After a review of the financial aid application, if the calculated family contribution is less than the cost of education, the student will be eligible for financial aid.
 Students whose family contribution is determined to be higher than the cost of education are not eligible for financial aid.

 The family contribution that is finalized at the point of enrollment will be the same each year until graduation regardless of changes such as changes in family financial circumstances, currency fluctuations, or a younger sibling enrollment in college.
-Annual costs to the student in addition to the calculated family contribution.
-This includes the cost of the annual student health insurance premium, approved health insurance is required of all students attending college in Massachusetts, and for those receiving a financial aid package, the difference between the standard work study allotment of $2,400 and the estimated personal and book expenses of $1,900 (a difference of approximately $500).
-(Note: The personal/book estimate as well as the packaged work-study is subject to change based on College policy.)
+Annual costs to the student in addition to the calculated family contribution include the cost of the annual student health insurance premium (approved health insurance is required of all students attending college in Massachusetts), travel costs, and, for those receiving a financial aid package, the difference between the standard work study offer of $2,400 and the estimated personal and book expenses of $2,000.
+(Note: The personal/book estimate as well as the packaged work-study is subject to change based on College policy).

 The Financial Aid Package

 Grant aid, which does not have to be repaid, is drawn from College funds.
 Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and subject to tax withholding charged to the student’s Mount Holyoke College bill.

 A Mount Holyoke College Global Loan is included in most financial aid packages.
 The packaged loan amount increases approximately $1,000 each year.Total estimated student loan debt over four years ranges from $20,000 to $30,000.